aleitner/OldEnglish/README.md

 ### [Siever's Old English Grammar](https://archive.org/details/oldenglishgramma00sievrich) - lists dialectal forms; one of the very few books to do so

 ### [Old English Grammar, 2nd ed.
 1914](https://archive.org/details/oldenglishgramma00wrig) by Wright & Wright.
-There is a 3rd edition from 1925. @@add link later
+There is a [3rd edition](https://www.amazon.com/Old-English-Grammar-Joseph-Wright/dp/0198119232) from 1925.

 ### [A First Book In Old English, 3rd ed.
 1921](https://archive.org/details/firstbookofolden00cook) by Cook